oksanaustenko/ADM_HW4/README.md

     b)  conference_dict

 Subsequenly we created a graph object by adding nodes and weighted edges only for authors who has at least one pubblication in common.
-We used two functions, one for calculate jaccard distances beetwen sets of pubblications and other for building a graph:
+We used two functions, one for calculate jaccard distances beetwen sets of pubblications to build a graph:

      c)  jaccard  (takes in input two author's ids)